gumaerc-testorg/21a.850j-spring-2009/content/pages/syllabus.md

 Texts
 -----

-Required readings will be made available on the [class Web site]({{< baseurl >}}/pages/readings), however these are books that we'll be drawing from that would make good additions to your library if you're interested in these topics.
+Required readings will be made available on the {{% resource_link b9430604-3b59-8cdb-a991-cf3fac5896c1 "class Web site" %}}, however these are books that we'll be drawing from that would make good additions to your library if you're interested in these topics.

 ### Required